August Czartoryski

-August Franciszek Maria Anna Józef Kajetan Czartoryski (2 August 1858 – 8 April 1893) was a Polish Roman Catholic professed member of the Salesians of Don Bosco and a noble prince.
-He was born in Paris during his house's exile and came from a notable house; his constant frail health saw much of his childhood being shuttled to various health spas.
+August Franciszek Maria Anna Józef Kajetan Czartoryski, SDB, (2 August 1858 – 8 April 1893) was a Polish prince who was born in Paris during his family's exile, his constant frail health saw much of his childhood being shuttled to various health spas.
 Raphael Kalinowski tutored him; the prince turned to the priesthood instead of pursuing the aristocratic life.

-But his path into the Salesians was not set in stone for Don Bosco believed his frail health would become an impediment to his ecclesial studies.
-But Bosco allowed him to do his novitiate after Pope Leo XIII intervened.
-He was ordained in 1892 and settled as a pastor in Savona where he died from tuberculosis.
+But his path into the Salesians was not set in stone, for Don Bosco believed his frail health would become an impediment to his ecclesial studies.
+But Bosco allowed him to undergo the novitiate after Pope Leo XIII intervened.
+Czartoryski was ordained a priest in 1892 and settled as a pastor in Savona where he died from tuberculosis.
+He was beatified on 25 April 2004.

-His beatification process began in 1921 though formal introduction was not until 1941 after he became titled as a Servant of God; he was named as Venerable on 1 December 1978 and was beatified on 25 April 2004.